vyom-kavishwar/vyom-kavishwar.github.io/about.md

 permalink: /about/
 ---

 # Who am I?
-(A bit more detailed than what's on the home page)

 I'm Vyom Kavishwar, an Anglo-Indian in my 20s (born in Mumbai, spent half my childhood in London and the other half in Mumbai), currently studying at UC Berkeley as a Master's student.

-I did my undergraduate education here too, and had a blast (which is why I'm still here!);as you can tell from the title of this blog, I'm very interested in machine learning, and I'm exploring how I can become more competent at it and carve out a career in the field (if you're interested in checking out my [resume]({{ site.baseurl }}/files/Resume_Vyom_Kavishwar_Fall_2019.pdf)).
+I did my undergraduate education here too, and had a blast (which is why I'm still here!); as you can tell from the title of this blog, I'm very interested in machine learning, and I'm exploring how I can become more competent at it and carve out a career in the field (if you're interested in checking out my [resume]({{ site.baseurl }}/files/Resume_Vyom_Kavishwar_Fall_2019.pdf)).

 # Work and machine learning aside, what else defines me?